DeathStar3/Varicity-SCP-reproduction-package/symfinder/procedures/README.md

 # Procedures

-This module contains used defined functions that are used with the `deathstar3/symfinder-neo4j` image.
+This module contains user defined functions that are used with the `deathstar3/symfinder-neo4j` image.
 The `Dockerfile` allows you to build that image.

 ```shell